pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 -50¢

-&nbsp;{%- include pagebreak.html canvas=291 -%}&nbsp;resort to low processing costs may entail a low reduction ratio, and hence the saving in processing may be sacrificed by in- creasing the material cost.
+ {% include pagebreak.html canvas=291 %} resort to low processing costs may entail a low reduction ratio, and hence the saving in processing may be sacrificed by in- creasing the material cost.

 Just as in calculating typescript